Email marketing will help your fans to give you money.

 I think you can see where I am going with this – email.
 One single email, containing all the information your fan needs – where the concert is, a link to buy a ticket, an upsell for early bird purchases etc. – all the in one email.
 An email your fan will open, and read.
 And probably make a purchase– studies show that 40 times as many purchases came from links in emails than from Facebook or Twitter.
 (3)

 It’s probably time then to have another look at your email marketing.
-A good start would be to check with the information provided on FirstSiteGuide.com, to make sure you are setting up and optimising your email marketing correctly.
+A good start would be to check with Hubspot (inbound marketing specialists) to see what they say about setting up your email marketing correctly.

 Drop me a line or post in the comments if you have any questions.